guilhermeSciascio00/guilhermeSciascio00/README.md

 ### About Me 🎯

 💻 Eager Student.
 Currently studying Unity 2D and 3D, you can check all the recent work I've done in the Prototype Build Repo.<br>
 📚 Always eager to study even more.
-Learning Shaders and Physics.<br>
+Learning Shaders, Physics , Mathematics, English and Spanish.<br>
 🎓 Bachelor's degree in Game Design from Anhembi Morumbi University.<br>
 🎮 I also love playing video games!<br>
 🧑‍💼 I'm currently seeking job opportunities as a Game Dev/Programmer Junior or Game Tester Junior<br>